tomjoht/tomjoht.github.io/_posts/2017/8/2017-08-04-part2_alternatives-to-agile-scrum-for-tech-writers.md

 podcast_length: 23964717
 ---

 {{site.data.alerts.note}}This is Part 2 in a two part series.
-Part 1 is available here: [Tech docs and Agile: Problems with integrating tech writers into engineering Scrum teams](http://idratherbewriting.com/2017/08/04/part1_when-agile-doesnt-work-technical-writers/). {{site.data.alerts.end}}
+Part 1 is available here: <a href="http://idratherbewriting.com/2017/08/04/part1_when-agile-doesnt-work-technical-writers/">Tech docs and Agile Part 1: Problems with integrating tech writers into engineering Scrum teams</a>. {{site.data.alerts.end}}

 {% include audio.html %}